 Renting traditional commercial office space normally requires signing a lease of from two to 10 years in length (five years is typical).
 A deposit is also generally required.
-Depending on state/provincial laws and how the lease agreement is structured, breaking out of a commercial lease can be difficult and expensive, particularly if the space is not in high demand.
+Depending on the state or provincial laws and how the lease agreement is structured, breaking out of a commercial lease can be difficult and expensive, particularly if space is not in high demand.

 In the U.S. or Canada, pricing for coworking space can be anywhere from a few hundred dollars a month to thousands, depending mainly on the following factors:

 - Location: Area real estate costs.
 In expensive locales such as Silicon Valley or New York, coworking space costs can be dramatically higher.

 - Building space and amenities: Expect to pay more if your coworking space resides in a Class A building that includes amenities such as parking, on-site security, café, gym, etc.

 - Desk space: Membership fees are higher for reserved seating (as opposed to "hot desks") and much higher for a private office.

 - Extra membership benefits: Some coworking providers offer benefits such as 24-hour access, conference rooms, an on-site receptionist, and services such as mail delivery, secure bike lock-ups, showers, use of participating sites in different locations, workshops and educational events, discounts from corporate partners, specialty coffees and snacks, and more.